amunn/msu-thesis/README.md

-# MSU Thesis Class Version 3.7 2022/09/05
+# MSU Thesis Class Version 4.0 2022/12/13

 Copyright 2011-2022 by Alan Munn <amunn@msu.edu>

-This is a class file for producing dissertations and theses according to the Michigan State University Graduate School Guidelines for Electronic Submission of Master's Theses and Dissertations (March 2020).
+This is a class file for producing dissertations and theses according to the Michigan State University Graduate School Guidelines for Electronic Submission of Master's Theses and Dissertations (September 2022).

 The class is based on the `memoir` document class, and therefore inherits all of the functionality of that class.